Islandora-Collaboration-Group/ISLE/docs/install/install-production-new.md

 * Add your Commercial SSL certificate and key files to the `./config/proxy/ssl-certs` directory
   * **Example**
-    * `./config/proxy/ssl-certs/yourprojectnamehere-staging.domain.cert`
+    * `./config/proxy/ssl-certs/yourprojectnamehere.domain.cert`
-    * `./config/proxy/ssl-certs/yourprojectnamehere-staging.domain.key`
+    * `./config/proxy/ssl-certs/yourprojectnamehere.domain.key`

-* Edit the `./config/proxy/traefik.staging.toml` and follow the in-line instructions.
-Replace the .pem & .key with the name of your Staging SSL certificate and associated key.
+* Edit the `./config/proxy/traefik.production.toml` and follow the in-line instructions.
+Replace the .pem & .key with the name of your Production SSL certificate and associated key.
 Do note the positioning of the added lines.
 Third character indentation.

 **Please note** despite the instruction examples differing on file type, (`.pem` or `cert`), either one is compatible, use what you have been given.
 Merely change the file type suffix accordingly.